Dirac231/EXP101/LINUX/LESSON_2/README.md

 There are various protections that make the exploitation of a stack overflow more difficult, i am going to briefly discuss what they do leaving the attack details for later, for now the important thing is to underestand the logic behind the defense and the bypass:

 - NX Bit
   - Marks the stack as non-executable.
-You can overwrite the `RIP`, but if you directly place code on the stack it will not be executed.
+You can overwrite the `RIP`, but if you directly place instructions on the stack they will not get executed.
   - NS is not a security measure, because overwriting the `RIP` still grants you control of the execution flow of the binary, meaning that you can execute arbitrary code by re-using native binary functions.
 This idea is called `ROP` bypass, it's a larger class of bypasses that include all the `RET2` bypasses.
 - CANARY
   - A canary is a random address put on the stack, that gets checked prior to any function return in the code.
 If it gets modified (for example during a overflow) the whole execution of the program stops.